Wallace Benn: Independent Inquiry into Child Sexual Abuse

 The Independent Inquiry into Child Sexual Abuse, undertaken between 2014 and 2022, criticised Benn for his handling of allegations of child sexual abuse during his tenure as Bishop of Lewes.

 Benn's actions had previously been criticised during several inquiries into sexual abuse scandals in the Diocese of Chichester, relating to child abuse by the Rev Roy Cotton and the Rev Colin Pritchard.

 Views

 Benn has been described as a complementarian evangelical.
 He is a council member of Reform, a conservative evangelical grouping in the Church of England opposed to women priests and to the consecration of women as bishops.
 In 2008, he attended the Global Anglican Future Conference (GAFCON) held in Jerusalem.

+He has held leadership roles in a number of conservative evangelical organisations.
+He was president of Fellowship of Word and Spirit from 1998 to 2018, president of the Church of England Evangelical Council from 2000 to 2014, and president from 2016 to 2018 then vice-president from 2018 to 2020 of the Church Society.

 Personal life

 In 1978, Benn married Lindsay Develing.
 Together they have two children: one son and one daughter.

 In 2002, Benn appeared on the popular BBC television motoring series Top Gear, placing third in the first "Fastest Faith" competition.